UW Professional MS in Physics: Degree Requirements

 Final Independent Study/Research Project

-Begin looking for a suitable mentor as soon as you start taking classes.
-Browse research group websites on the Physics Department web page to identify faculty whose work is of interest to you, and contact the faculty member to discuss working with his/her group.
-Good MS projects usually involve applying your skills and training to help researchers complete a well-defined task within their project.
-Projects need not be original research, but should involve experimentation, analysis, or instrumentation related to a problem of current interest.
-If you choose a topic related to your workplace activities or using job-related facilities, it must not involve proprietary or classified information.
-Your final report is required to be a public document.
+Each student must complete a final independent study project (capstone project) under the supervision of a Physics faculty member, usually working with the research group of that faculty member.
+We advise you to begin looking for a suitable mentor as soon as you start taking classes.
+You can browse research group websites on the Physics Department web page to identify faculty whose work is of interest to you, and contact the faculty member to discuss working with their group.
+Good capstone projects usually involve applying your skills and training to help researchers complete a well-defined task within their research project.
+Capstone projects need not be original research, but should involve experimentation, analysis, or instrumentation related to a problem of current interest.
+While working on their capstone project, students must enroll in Phys 600 for typically 3 to 9 credits per quarter, corresponding to at least 2 hours of effort per week per credit.

-A written report, and a final oral presentation and oral exam on the study/research project are required.
+A written report, and a final oral presentation and oral exam on the study/research project are required:

-Once the faculty mentor agrees that work is nearing completion, students should organize an exam committee.
+Once the faculty mentor agrees that work is nearing completion, students should organize an exam committee and begin writing a report on their project .
 The final oral exam committee must consist of two faculty members, of whom at least one is a member of the UW Graduate Faculty.
+The final project report serves in place of a formal Master's thesis.
+There is no required format for the written report.
+Typically, it is formatted as a technical paper and ranges between 20-40 pages.
+Students will be helped with preparation and arrangements by their faculty supervisor.

 Master's Degree Request